Adaptive Cumulative Mass Calibration with Conformal Prediction: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed calibration method in a series of classification experiments.
-We first consider a controllable synthetic experiment, where the ground-truth probabilities \(\ptrue\) are known.
+In this section, we evaluate proposed calibration methods in classification problems.
+We first consider a synthetic experiment in which the ground-truth probabilities \( \ptrue \) are known.
 We then consider real-world image classification datasets with a varying number of classes.
-And as we will see, a large number of classes present a particularly challenging scenario for calibration.
+As we will see, a large number of classes pose a particularly challenging calibration problem for many calibration methods.

-Empirically, we observe that once a classifier is cumulative-mass calibrated, it often also improves ECE~\citep{guo2017calibration}, cw-ECE~\citep{kull2019beyond}, and other popular calibration metrics.
+Empirically, we observe that once a classifier is \( \alpha \)-cumulative-mass calibrated, it often also improves CMCE, ECE~\citep{guo2017calibration}, cw-ECE~\citep{kull2019beyond}, and other popular calibration metrics.